Projected Gradient Methods with Momentum: Introduction

 In \cite{tao2020momentum}, the above scheme was, in fact, proposed for tackling problem \eqref{prob_main}, assuming that the objective function $f$ is possibly nonsmooth but convex, and that the feasible set ${\cal S}$ is bounded.
 For suitable, predefined sequences of $\alpha_k$ and $\beta_k$, the proposed method attains an optimal $\mathcal O(1/k)$ complexity bound.

 In this work, we follow a completely different and new path for defining a projection-based extension to the constrained setting of momentum methods.
-In particular, we take inspiration from the line search based projected gradient method \eqref{grad_proj2}, defining a feasible search direction
+In particular, we take inspiration from the line search{-}based projected gradient method \eqref{grad_proj2}, defining a feasible search direction

-where $\hat d_k$ comes from \eqref{dir1}; the scalars $\alpha_k$ and $\beta_k$ are not prefixed but are rather determined by solving -- in closed form -- a constrained two-dimensional quadratic problem.
+where $\hat d_k$ comes from \eqref{dir1}; {if $\mathcal{S}=\mathbb{R}^n$, the update collapses back to \eqref{uncon_momentum}; here, the scalars $\alpha_k$ and $\beta_k$ need not be fixed in advance but are rather determined by solving -- in closed form -- a constrained two-dimensional quadratic problem}.
 Then, the iteration of the proposed method takes the form

 where $\mu_k>0$ is set by an Armijo-type line search; the backtracking procedure can be started with the unit stepsize which, by the construction of $d_k$, is optimal according to some objective function model in a subspace and is thus a computationally convenient guess.
-For the proposed class of algorithms, we prove asymptotic convergence results and a worst-case complexity bound of $\mathcal O(\epsilon^{-2})$ in the nonconvex setting.
+For the proposed class of algorithms, we prove asymptotic convergence results and a worst-case complexity bound of $\mathcal O(\eps^{-2})$ in the nonconvex setting.
 In fact, these properties are proven for a more general class of constrained optimization algorithms and, to the best of our knowledge, are novel in the literature.

 The results of preliminary computational experiments highlight the benefits of adding the momentum term compared to using the standard projected gradient direction; in particular, we show through numerical experiments on both bound-constrained and ball-constrained problems that a significant speed-up can be attained for the state-of-the-art spectral projected gradient solver from \cite{birgin2000nonmonotone} if the proposed technique to introduce the momentum term is adopted.